 How Successful Candidates Prepare to Win

-In the process of conducting those post-interview debriefs, we have discovered the most common mistakes made during interviews.
+In the process of conducting post-interview debriefs, we’ve discovered the most common mistakes made during interviews.
 Interview preparation is a key step to landing your dream job.
 Follow the advice in this post to greatly enhance your chance of success.
 Here are 14 easy-to-follow tips to help you win your next dream-job:

 1. Ask your recruiter what to wear.